anhinga/julia-flux-drafts/arxiv-1606-09470-section3/README.md

 the problems I had in July 2021: https://github.com/FluxML/Flux.jl/issues/628

 It turns out that
-   * the key is to avoid using the legacy interface based on **Params**, where this does not work
+   * the key is to avoid using the legacy interface based on **Params** (that interface is not flexible enough)
-   * a lot of improvements have happened since July 2021, and a lot of new adjoints are now available out of the box.
+   * many improvements have happened since July 2021, and a lot of new adjoints are now available out of the box.

 ```julia
 julia> using Flux